Royal Pioneer Corps: History

+During the Battle of Britain and the Blitz, Pioneers worked with the Royal Engineers in bomb disposal, and with the civilian services to rescue trapped people and clear rubble.
 On 22 November 1940, the name AMPC was changed to Pioneer Corps.
 In March 1941, James Scully was awarded the George Cross.
 Corps members have won thirteen George Medals and many other lesser awards.

 A total of 23 pioneer companies took part in the Normandy landings.
 The novelist Alexander Baron served in one of these Beach Groups and later included some of his experiences in his novels From the City From the Plough and The Human Kind; he also wrote a radio play about the experience of being stranded on a craft attempting to land supplies on the beaches of Normandy.
 Nos.
 85 and 149 Companies, Pioneer Corps served with the 6th Beach Group assisting the units landing on Sword Beach on D Day, 6 June 1944.

+The peak strength of the Pioneer Corps in 1944-45 was 444,591 all ranks: some 10,000 were killed.
 On 28 November 1946, in recognition of their performance during the Second World War, King George VI decreed that the Pioneer Corps should have the distinction "Royal" added to its title.

 In April 1993, following the Options for Change review, the Royal Pioneer Corps was joined with the Royal Corps of Transport, the Royal Army Ordnance Corps, the Army Catering Corps, and the Postal and Courier Service of the Royal Engineers to form the Royal Logistic Corps.

 The last unit to retain the "pioneer" title, 23 Pioneer Regiment, Royal Logistic Corps, which saw action in operations in Iraq and Afghanistan, was disbanded in 2014.
 A 'farewell' parade was held on 26 September at St David's Barracks, MoD Bicester in Oxfordshire; it was attended by Prince Richard, Duke of Gloucester.
-The regiment's ceremonial axes will continue to be used by the Royal Logistic Corps.
+The regiment's ceremonial axes continue to be used by the Royal Logistic Corps.

-Recruitment
+Wartime recruitment

+The initial composition of the AMPC was of reservists who had been called back to service in infantry or cavalry units, but were not able to be placed, either because their unit was fully manned, or if they failed to meet the physical standard required.
+Further recruitment was of older men from areas of high unemployment or conscripts who were found to be unfit for front-line service.
+From 1941, Pioneer officers were dispatched around the British Empire to recruit and train volunteers from colonies and territories in the Mediterranean, Africa and Asia.
+A total of about 400,000 served in these units.